thecoolwinter/blog/pages/portfolio.md

 tags: [Archive]
 ---

+# OpenBudget

+OpenBudget is a budgeting app for regular people.
+I've been budgeting for years, and hated most budgeting app's UI's and controls.
+Each one I tried felt clanky and didn't feel like they cared about the user experience at all.
+So I set our to make OpenBudget a budgeting app that is simple, intuitive and easy to use.

+Now OpenBudget is available on the App Store for free, and was recently featured on Indie App Santa.
+It's a budgeting app allowing users to categorize their money and save easier and better.

 # Fueling Timer

-[FuelingTimer](https://apps.apple.com/us/app/fueling-timer/id1453121223) is my most successful app on the iOS app store with over 2,000 users.
+[FuelingTimer](https://apps.apple.com/us/app/fueling-timer/id1453121223) has held a top 100 spot in Utilities on the iOS app store with over 2,000 monthly users.
 It's a simple diet-timer app for people who follow the Optavia diet.
 Optavia requires you to eat 4 or 5 times a day, and sometimes it's hard to remember to eat at all those times, so I made an app that sends reminders throughout the day at specified intervals to help remind people.

 ![App Icon](../assets/img/posts/fuelingTimerImage.png)

-# ClearBudget β

-Clearbudget is a simple-intuitive budgeting app for everyone.
-Clearbudget brings all your finances together by linking your bank accounts directly to the app.
-It supports cross-device syncing as well, so you can keep track of your expenses anywhere.

-Clearbudget is built for regular people.
-It's not trying to sell you any cards or trying to get you to open a new bank account or invest in a new product.
-You've already got that part down.
-Clearbudget gives you the tools to get a clear picture of your financial situation, and then act on it.